demogorgon1/jelly-bench/README.md

 * Every write will be to one of 20000 unique keys, picked randomly.
 * Each blob is 5-15 KB and contains bunch of random data.
 * Compression is disabled.
+* All storage engines configured to flushing their WALs every 500 ms.
+* Only a single writing thread used.

+All tests below have been run in a ubuntu VM on my laptop, using an SSD.
+Obviously this isn't ideal and it would interesting to run them in a more realistic environment.